flaviacarvalhido/FEUP-PLOG-proj1/README.md

   - Tomás Costa Fontes - up201806252

+## Installation and Execution
+- To play this game, the user must have SICStus Prolog 4.6 installed on their machine.
+- After installing SICStus, if on Windows, the user must open the SICStus console and click on __File -> Consult...__ and choose the **game.pl** file from the source-code folder.
+- If on Linux, the user must open a terminal window and start the sicstus console by typing **sicstus-4.6.0**.
+After that, the user should write **consult([path to the source code folder]/game.pl).**
+- To start playing, it is necessary to write **play.** on the console, therefore calling the play/0 predicate, which starts the game.

 ## Game and Rules?

 - Nava is a game where players compete to be the first to lay all their Cubes on the board.
 They do this by moving Discs to capture rival pieces and lay Cubes to conquer junctions.